Ergoship 2019 – shaping the maritime ecosystem for people

 - Participant, presenting: 1800 NOK

 Every participant receives coffee, lunch and conference proceedings.
-In addition, all participants are invited to a dinner on September 24 and costs are covered for participants paying the standard price, early birds and presenters (excluding PhD candidates).
+In addition, all participants are invited to a dinner on September 24 and costs are covered for all participants except PhD students, who may join at own cost.